neon-sector/xenotime/DESIGN.md

 ### External

 **External Modules** are called **Addons**.
-Addons are placed in the `bin/mod/ext/` directory
+Addons are placed in the `bin/mod/ext/` directory.
+Their resources are placed in `res/addon/`

 ### Internal

-**Internal Modules** can also be called Engine Modules, or just Engines, as they are smaller parts that essentially make up the game engine itself as a whole.
+**Internal Modules** can also be called Engine Modules, Core Modules, or just Engines, as they are smaller core parts that essentially make up the game engine itself as a whole.
 Most of these are stages in the game loop, except of course the loop itself.

+#### The Core Engine

+##### Resources

+The XENOTIME Resource Manager centers around an index of all the models, textures, sounds, maps, and other resources that are in a certain game.
+This index is stored in `res/index/`, and keeps record of all the resources so that they can be easily loaded along with each map.

 #### The UI Framework

 The **UI Framework** is a windowing system and GUI toolkit.
+It is used for making game menus.

 #### The Map Loader

-The Map Loader (`xmap-load`) is quick and seamless in design.
+The Map Loader `xmap-load` is quick and seamless in design.
 Map files (`.xmap`, placed in `res/map`) are minimal binary files, so that they can load very quickly.

 ##### How it works